jeff-hykin/aggiecountdown/README.md

 # Editing the Schedule

-Clicking on the button in the lower right corner will show an overview of the current schedule.
+Clicking on the pencil button in the lower right corner will show you an overview of the current schedule.
 Here you can edit activities, add new activities, or even import a new schedule from Howdy.

 ![](https://github.com/rsrickshaw/tamuclock/raw/master/images/overview.png)